mmertmutlu/DSA-210-Project/README.md

 # Impact of the Exam Weeks on Regular Physical Activity and Calories Burned

 ## Motivation and Aim
 As an university student, life during exam weeks makes us feel fatigue and inactive with long hours of studying and limited time for physical activity.
-In this project we aim to explore whether my daily step count and calorie expenditure are significantly impacted during exam periods compared to regular days.
+However we try our best to take care of our health and stay active even during these intense periods.
+The motivation is to conduct an analysis to understand how successful we have been in achieving this.
+In this project's scope we aim to explore whether my daily step count and calorie expenditure are significantly impacted during exam periods compared to regular days.
 By analyzing this data, we hope to gain insights into how exams influence my physical mobility and identify ways to better balance academics and well-being activities.

 ## Expected Output
 A clear and compelling comparison of physical activity and calorie expenditure during exam weeks versus regular days.
 Statistics to validate the main purpose of the project that physical activity decreases during exam periods.
 Insightful visualizations that represents the findings effectively and clearly.